AIRDRIE'S TOP DENTAL EMERGENCIES CENTER DENTAL EMERGENCY

 If you’ve broken or knocked a tooth out, never handle it by the root.
-Gently pick it up by the crown (the part of the tooth that you see when you smile) and rinse away any visible debris.
-Although you may feel compelled to scrub it clean, don’t; it can remove the microscopic fibers that enable us to re implant your tooth!
+Pick it up gently by the crown (the visible part of the tooth when you smile) and rinse away any visible debris.
+Although you may feel compelled to scrub it clean, avoid doing so because it can remove the microscopic fibers that allow us to save your tooth!

 One of the best places to keep your broken or knocked out tooth is tucked inside of your cheek so that your saliva keeps it lubricated.
 For some people (especially children,) this isn’t an option.
 The next best thing is to put your tooth in a cup of contact solution or milk.
 Get to our Airdrie emergency dental clinic within one hour!

-The faster you can get to Airdrie Springs Dental, the sooner we can assist you with your dental emergency in Airdrie.
-Contact us right away for same day dental care near you to get out of pain as quickly as possible.
+The sooner you get to Airdrie Springs Dental, the sooner we can help you with your dental emergency.
+To resolve pain as quickly as possible, contact us right away for same-day dental care near you.

 If frequent headaches and jaw pain are a normal part of your life, you might want to ask our Airdrie dentists if you have TMJ disorder or TMD.
 During your exam, we’ll assess your jaw function and bite to see what could be contributing to your jaw pain.